UHasselt-BiomedicalDataSciences/federated-learning-toolkit/pages/gdsi.md

 ---
-title: The Journey of Data Within a Global Data Sharing Initiative: A Federated 3-Layer Data Analysis Pipeline to Scale Up Multiple Sclerosis Research
+title: The Journey of Data Within a Global Data Sharing Initiative - A Federated 3-Layer Data Analysis Pipeline to Scale Up Multiple Sclerosis Research
 ---

 The paper "The Journey of Data Within a Global Data Sharing Initiative: A Federated 3-Layer Data Analysis Pipeline to Scale Up Multiple Sclerosis Research" describes an advanced method for collecting and analyzing data related to multiple sclerosis (MS) on a global scale.
 Here's a simplified explanation: